| The mysterious 31 of May sickness If you ask people today to name two great admirals the most likely answers

 the Greeks in this expedition seems to indicate the paying back of a dept.

 The Greek connection runs through the all the events of May-June 1915.
+The restaurant where Scheer and Schmidt was poisoned was the property

 of a N. Kallikantzari a second generation immigrant to Germany and also